 When he returned 3 years later, delayed due to the Anglo-Spanish war, he found no trace of the colonists he had left behind.
 There were no signs of battle or any other disturbance, the only evidence was the word Croatoan carved onto a tree trunk.
 Croatoan was the name of an ethnic tribe and a small island in the region, and it was believed that the colonists had relocated there.
 However, subsequent expeditions and search parties never found a clue about their whereabouts.
 There were reports over the centuries of settlers encountering Native Americans who had blond hair and spoke English.
 Although unsubstantiated, many such legends have resulted in the establishment of the Lost Colony DNA Project in 2005, an attempt to track the bloodlines of the lost colonists.

 A classic mystery of the sea, the Mary Celeste was a merchant ship found adrift in the Atlantic Ocean on December 4, 1872.
 She had been abandoned on the high seas and the ten people on board were missing.
 The number of oddities in the case of Mary Celeste make it an intriguing mystery.
 Take a look.

-➤ The ship's clock had stopped, the compass was smashed, and the chronometer along with the only lifeboat were missing.
+- The ship’s clock had stopped, the compass was smashed, and the chronometer along with the only lifeboat was missing.